 1. Once again Peter here describes believers as aliens/strangers.
 This is a reminder that the earth is not our home.
 We are not “earthlings.”
 We are citizens of heaven.
 We must realize that we are just passing through the earth on a journey towards our permanent home.
 Therefore we should not get attached to this world.
 We should not love it.
 We should be in the world, but not of the world.
-Php 3:20.
+See Philippians 3:20.

 2. Peter makes an application based on the fact that we are aliens in this world.
 He says “as aliens… abstain from fleshly lusts…” That means that since we are not of the world, we should not have the same desires as those who are of the world.
 Also, fleshly lusts, like the world around us can only provide temporary satisfaction.
 Like the flowers of the grass the pleasure gained from these wrong desires will fade.

 3. There is a war between our new man and our old man.
 How can we ensure victory?
 If we want to win, we may have to take drastic steps to root out the sin in our lives.
-We have to take defensive steps by reading the Bible and putting on the spiritual armor.
+We have to take defensive steps by reading the Bible and putting on spiritual armor.
 We have to take offensive steps by examining our lives for sinful areas and then mercilessly root it out.

 Imagine a similar investigation into the lives of most political figures.
 There are probably only a handful of political figures on the planet (if that) who could stand up to that kind of scrutiny without some kind of scandal or corruption being uncovered.
 Yet Daniel stood up to the scrutiny to the point where his enemies could only say “He prays too much.
 He is too faithful to God.”
 Wow.
 Don’t you want to have this kind of excellent testimony before the world?
 It is achievable.
 Remember that God wants us to be holy as He is holy and He gives us the resources to achieve victory over sin.